clmclx/ReactCheatSheet/README.md

 The changes still happen on the real DOM but later on once react has done all the changes it needed on the virtual one.
 An algorithm called Diffing makes this process faster than making changes directly on the HTML DOM.

 ### Props and State
+There are 2 types of data models in React.
+Props and state.
+Let's see what they represent and how they differ.
 #### props
+Props is short for properties.
+They are always passed on to a component by its parent (unidirectional data flow), and are immutbale (fancy word for not changing).
 #### state
+Because a component's props should not changed once they are set, we need another data model to handle changes that can happen (changes triggered by something else than the parent component).
 #### lift up pattern
 ### Lifecylce
 ## Higher Order Components